lugafner/FreehandRasterGeoreferencer/README.md

 # Limitations

 - The plugin uses Qt to read and and manipulate a raster and is therefore limited to the formats supported by that library.
 That means almost none of the GDAL raster formats are supported and very large rasters should be avoided.
 Currently BMP, JPEG, PNG, TIFF can be loaded.
+- This georeferencer only supports affine transformations (without shearing) and not the full set of transformation algorithms (including rubbersheeting) the standard QGIS raster georeferencer provides
 - There is limited support for changing CRS: If the CRS of the map changes, you will have to adjust georeferencing of the layer in the new CRS.
 - The raster layer added by this plugin does not have all the capabilities of a normal QGIS raster layer: It is limited to visualization and modification using the provided tools.
 However, a normal QGIS raster file, along with georerencing information, can be easily exported by the plugin and can be reloaded using the standard "Add Raster" functionality.